 When you meditate with or wear your mala beads, you carry the intention and energy you set with you throughout the day.
 They are the perfect reminder that you are exactly where you are meant to be.

-You can choose to wear your mala daily as jewelry as a reminder of your journey and you can also include them in your meditation practice.
+You can choose to wear your mama malas daily as a reminder of your journey and you can also include them in your meditation practice.

 Traditionally you will practice with the same mantra every day for 21 or 40 days.